Cradle Coast, Hobart, Launceston

-This unit will provide you with a practical understanding of operational budgeting and financial decision making, as well as other financial concepts, practices and tools used to measure and assess the financial performance of a business.
-The unit will provide knowledge of the range business financial structures to explain the context of the business operating environment.
+This unit will provide you with a practical understanding of operational budgeting and financial decision making, as well as other financial concepts, practices and tools used to measure and assess the financial performance of a business within the business operating environment.
 Throughout the unit, case studies, tasks and simulations will develop your skills and knowledge to apply financial practices and processes to create financial statements and reports for business.

 In conjunction with the discipline theory, this unit introduces learning through practice by exposing you to authentic learning experiences.
 These experiences are placed at the centre of learning and assessment, so you have the opportunity to develop the skills, knowledge and behaviours necessary to respond to industry, community and/or global needs.

 • a range of methods, tools, techniques and approaches to practice